-Sleep is critical to all aspects of our lives and plays an important role in regulating our immune response.
+Every sleep expert worth their salt tells us that sleeping is the single most important thing we can do in a day and while that may seem like an exaggeration, they aren’t wrong.
+Research tells us that we can survive longer without food than we can without sleep.
+To be more specific, sleep plays an important role in regulating our immune response.
 Not getting enough sleep can increase our body’s inflammatory response and even make us more susceptible to colds.
-Sleep also helps us regulate our emotions and influences how we interpret the actions of others – very important skills to support our well-being as we navigate the daily news cycle while wondering whether that one coworker is being passive-aggressive by not making eye contact or if it’s just the angle of their laptop camera!
+Over the long term, sleep deprivation makes us more vulnerable to a slew of medical conditions including cancer, diabetes, stroke, heart attacks, depression, and anxiety (to name a few).
+Sleep also helps us regulate our emotions and influences how we interpret the actions of others – very important skills to support our well-being as we navigate a micromanaging boss while wondering whether that one coworker is being passive-aggressive by not making eye contact or if it’s just the angle of their laptop camera!

-Finally, sleep is crucial for supporting cognition.
-This includes our ability to make decisions, be creative, focus, react quickly to urgent situations, and learn new things – all critical for maintaining productivity as we work (as medical professionals, in other essential roles, or from home), homeschool our kids, or just function throughout the day.
+Finally, and perhaps most critically, sleep is crucial for supporting how we think and process information about the world.
+This includes our ability to make decisions, be creative, focus, react quickly to urgent situations, and learn new things – all critical for maintaining productivity as we work, parent, or just function throughout the day.
 To function at our best, most adults need approximately 7-9 hours each night, while children require even longer.

-Here are some strategies you can implement in your home and daily routine to support quality sleep during the Covid-19 pandemic and beyond.
+To help you get your best sleep, here are some strategies you can implement in your home and daily routine.

 Create a Sleep Sanctuary